amberstar/the-component-pattern/README.md

 ------------
  ![](img/Composition2.png)

 Components are composed of sub-components as shown above.
 The Y axis represents composition or structure.
 A component receives input, some process happens, and it produces output at some point in time.
 This is represented by time int the X axis .
-Each child components input is a mapping of it's parent's input.
+Each child components input is a mapping of its parent's input.
 Each child components output is a reduction into the parents state and may or may not cause output from the parent.

   -  Input  = ParentInput -> ChildInput